 Edinburgh has a 24-hour network of local bus services allowing frequent and cost-effective travel.
 Buses arrive at 10 to 30-minute intervals during the day, with a reduced service after 7pm.
 Edinburgh's two major bus companies are Lothian Buses and First, both of which have a simple ticketing system with a single flat fare for all destinations.

 Though buses are the most common form of public transport in Edinburgh, there is also a train system.
 This is mostly used for intercity travel, linking Edinburgh with cities such as Aberdeen, Glasgow and London.
 The main train station is Edinburgh Waverly.
 There is also a small commuter rail network that runs from east to west.

 Taxis in Edinburgh

 Edinburgh has hundreds of black cabs that can be hailed on the street or booked in advance.
 Travelling by taxi is quite expensive and probably not necessary when surrounded by a network of buses in the city centre.
 Ride-hailing applications such as Uber are also operational in Edinburgh, which may be a cheaper option.

 Driving in Edinburgh

 Owning a car in Edinburgh isn't necessary, and in some cases even cumbersome.
-Apart from the advantages of cheaper alternatives such as travelling by foot in this compact city or using the extensive bus service, there are also drawbacks to owning a car, the most significant of which are parking tariffs (the city centre has a number of no-park zones, where the only alternative is making use of pricey parking garages), traffic, and other car-related costs such as insurance, maintenence and fuel.
+Apart from the advantages of cheaper alternatives such as travelling by foot in this compact city or using the extensive bus service, there are also drawbacks to owning a car.
+These include parking tariffs (the city centre has a number of no-park zones, where the only alternative is making use of pricey parking garages), traffic, and other car-related costs such as insurance, maintenance and fuel.

 ►Read more about Transport and Driving in the United Kingdom